 Does the Leader of the House agree that this is one of those days on which I want to go home and watch Laura Kuenssberg to find out what the hell is going on in this place?
 I feel that his statement was not very full.
 He did not mention the election of the new Speaker and said nothing about this week’s Prime Minister’s questions.
 Can he fill us in with a little more detail about what the hell is going on?

 All the routine Question Times will continue to take place in the normal way while this Parliament is in existence.
 Parliament has to be dissolved in accordance with the Bill, if it completes its passage in the House of Lords, at one minute past midnight on Wednesday.
-That date is set at 25 working days backwards from the date of the general election, with an exemption to cover the bank holiday in Scotland for Saint Andrew’s day.
+That date is set at 25 working days backwards from the date of the general election, with an exemption to cover the bank holiday in Scotland for St Andrew’s day.
 I accept that I am not giving further business, but that is fairly normal at the end of a Parliament when we will have to look at what items need to be washed up and dealt with.
 I can therefore absolutely assure the House that I will come back with further statements as necessary.

 That will depend on the progress of business and the date of Prorogation.
 We will have to see how rapidly business progresses, but the Dissolution date is Wednesday, so it is perfectly possible for the House to be sitting on Monday and Tuesday next week.